danfuzz/samizdat/doc/library-guide/Box.md

 * `Cell` &mdash; A box whose value can be changed an arbitrary number of times.
-* `NullBox` &mdashl; A box which always indicates it holds void, and which can be stored to any number of times without effect.
+* `NullBox` &mdash; A box which always indicates it holds void, and which can be stored to any number of times without effect.
 The global value `nullBox` is an instance of this class.
 * `Promise` &mdash; A box whose value (or voidness) can be set only once.